Chongryon: American student exchange program

+In January 2019, Korea University—Chongryon's only higher educational institution—hosted its first exchange program with US students from DePauw University.
 Held shortly before the February 2019 summit between Donald Trump and Kim Jong-un, the trip was widely reported in North Korean aligned media.
 Choson Sinbo ran several articles, one of which predicted warming and normalizing relations between the US and DPRK that was framed around the exchange.
 Jung Da Min of the South Korean Korea Times wrote that the visit "highlighted improving relations between the two countries on the government and non-government level".